wangjuan313/CDRNet/README.md

 # CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography

-This project hosts the codes for the implementation of [CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography]() (submitted to TMI).
+This project hosts the codes for the implementation of [CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography]() (under review).